Thanh, CNC Machinist - Pioneer Industries

 “When I was released from prison my probation officer dropped me off at a homeless shelter in downtown Seattle.
 I was left alone to find a job and housing, and rebuild my life.
 I was dealing with a lot and the path out of my situation was not exactly easy to find.”
 Thanh

 Thanh grew up on the west coast in a family with two sisters and two brothers.
 When he was nine years old his father left the family, leaving his mother to raise five children alone.
 Things were tough at home and he tried to focus on school.
 Thanh was a pretty good student until he reached high school.
 “I was getting in trouble in my junior year as I started having a pattern of truancy.
 I just kept skipping out of school as my interest in classes disappeared.
 After a while I decided to drop out of school.”

 Eventually, Thanh did get his GED through Job Corp and he also worked in retail and security jobs.
 However, he made some bad decisions that led him to being arrested and incarcerated.
 When he was released he could only find temporary work with an agency doing retail or roofing work.
 None of the jobs were long-term, providing stability or showing any growth and he was growing desperate.

 Pioneer Industries tests, selects and sponsors skilled employees for the Aerospace Joint Apprenticeship Committee (AJAC) training programs.
-Thanh was accepted into the four-year CNC master machinist program in 2014 and will be graduating as a journeyman in June 2018.
+Thanh was accepted into the four-year CNC master machinist apprenticeship in 2014 and graduated as a journeyman in June 2018.

 “The way I see it, Pioneer saved my life and made me a better person.
 I’m not sure what would have happened to me if I did not meet them at that job fair several years ago.
 Today I have a career – not just a job.
 Yeah, I worked hard for it but I am proud to become a journeyman with all the machinist skills on my resume.
 My path in life is now straight in front of me.”